afloareioanb-afk/myapp/README.md

 - **Monitoring**: Response times, HTTP Response Codes, Error Rate, Throughput, Availability, Anomalies, DB connections, Restarts/Uptime
 - **Alerting**: Critical errors, Error Rate

+## Progress Tracking

+**Important**: Progress calculation only counts Yes/No/N/A questions towards completion.
+The individual monitoring and alerting items (New Relic/Splunk options) are optional and do not affect the overall completion percentage.

 ## Onboarding Metrics

 The application calculates "onboarding" percentages for each capability: